 It was a very exciting, fast-paced, experimental time, and Chicago, Illinois was at the center of the madness that would take the coin-op world by storm - not just with slot machines, but with all kinds of various styles of coin-operated entertainment including mechanical horse races, coin drops, card, and dice games.

-When The White City amusement park opened in 1905, the brothers grabbed up all the available arcade spots they could.
+When White City amusement park opened in 1905, the brothers grabbed up all the available arcade spots they could.
 It didn’t take long for them to find themselves in the forefront of the coin-operated business, and a major factor in the industry, moving the business to a larger area at 1029 West Adams Street in the 1910s.

 In the 1920s, Watling Manufacturing had space at both 701 West Washington Boulevard and 411 South Sangmon Street.
 After a 1927 fire that effected an entire block of West Washington, the Watlings purchased the property they will be associated for the bulk of the 20th century - 4650 West Fulton St. This is the address found with most of their machines.